D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

     read distribution
     construct neutral parameters
     initialize test setup
+    initialize the type-1 neutral population
-    run sink case and optionally write the production file if a file was written, append Test 004 metadata teardown test setup
+    reset the RNG and calculate the ion sink verify and optionally write the production sink file release the neutral population
+    teardown test setup
     release distribution
 end for
 ```

+After the executable returns, `postprocess_monte_carlo.py` validates the
+complete production output collection and appends `/test_004`.

 The launcher performs: